boatmeme/grails-translate/README.md

 _Returns_

-* A String representing a 2-character language code; Google's best guess at a Language.
+* A String representing a 2-character language code; Microsoft's best guess at a Language.

 Example: